objectivedynamics42/nutribase-data/README.md

 * Tag
 * Food
 # Tag
 A _Tag_ is a term that can be applied to one or more foods, opening  up the possibility of _NutriBase_ being able to display flexible groupings of foods.
-You can add as many tags as you require.

 Here is an example of a tag that could be used to group items such as _bread_,_cakes_ and _muffins_:
 ```